 Yes, it’s developed a lot.
 I would like to stick to the traditional ways of presenting my work, but yes, I’ve done some experiments with VR.
 AR and VR will always target a specific audience.
 My focus is basically “this” space and how is it possible to work with the physical reality of spaces in human life.
 My roots might be in architecture for the public and the space, and I like “real” textures, as high quality sounds will always be different to real sounds.
 I work with synthetic materials as generative systems only, but I also like to do analysises of the way sound behaves in the physical world, or write emulation systems of natural behaviours etc..

 Can you talk about the Ukrainian AV scene?

 There are several collectives and art groups.
 If I mention some names it won’t tell you anything.
 Search for “Ukrainian media artists” or “Ukraine sound art”.

 What are your current projects?

-Recently I mostly find myself creating installations or special immersive virtual spaces.
-And, of course, the sound is the most important media component of my creations.
+Recently, I mostly find myself creating installations or special immersive virtual spaces.
+And, of course, sound is the most important media component of my creations.

 Foto by Anna Vaschenko @ v4w.enko “in[ter]sect”